redimp/otterwiki/docs/plugin_examples/README.md

 When running An Otter Wiki from a virtual environment run `pip uninstall
 <plugin-name>`.
 When running from a docker image it is recommended to recreate
-the container for a clean environment.
+the container for a clean environment, after removing the plugin from the directory.

 ### Demo of the example plugins